ubuntu/authd/docs/howto/configure-authd.md

 Register a new application in the Microsoft Entra admin center.
 Once registered, note the `Application (client) ID` and the `Directory (tenant) ID` from the `Overview` menu.
 These IDs correspond to the `<CLIENT_ID>` and `<ISSUER_ID>`, respectively, which are used in the next section.

-To register a new application, in Entra, select the menu `Identity > Applications > App registration`:
+To register a new application, in Entra, select the menu {menuselection}`Identity --> Applications --> App registration`:

 ![Menu showing selection of App registrations under Applications.](../assets/app-registration.png)